smaremanda/add-in-docs/reference/excel/chartcollection.md

 ### getItem(name: string)
 Gets a chart using its name.
-If there are multiple charts with the same name, the first one will be returned.
+If there are multiple charts with the same name, the first one is returned.

 #### Syntax
 ```js